Takuma Asano

-Takuma Asano (浅野 拓磨, Asano Takuma) is a Japanese professional footballer who plays as a forward for Bundesliga club VfL Bochum and the Japan national team.
+Takuma Asano (浅野 拓磨, Asano Takuma) is a Japanese professional footballer who plays as a forward for La Liga club Mallorca and the Japan national team.

-His younger brother Yuya is also a professional footballer currently playing for J1 League side Sanfrecce Hiroshima.
+Asano's younger brother Yuya is also a professional footballer, currently playing for J1 League side Nagoya Grampus.

 Club career

 Sanfrecce Hiroshima

-After attending Yokkaichi Chuo Technical High School, Asano joined Sanfrecce Hiroshima at the age of 18 in January 2013.
+After attending Yokkaichi Chuo Kogyo High School, Asano joined Sanfrecce Hiroshima at the age of 18 in January 2013.
 He went on to win the J1 League in his debut season, making one appearance in the process.

 Asano went on to win the Japanese Super Cup in 2014, while starting to break into the squad for the J1 League.
 He helped the side lift the league title for a second time in 2015, this time adding nine goals in 34 appearances.
 Due to his performances, Asano was named the J1 League Rookie of the Year.

 Arsenal

 On 3 July 2016, Asano was announced as Arsenal's second signing of the season, subject to a medical and international clearance.
 Manager Arsène Wenger described him as "a talented young striker and very much one for the future".
 However, Asano was refused a work permit to play in the Premier League.